ninjaalex888/ds-hw/estimation/README.md

     OK

-Districts (15 points)
+Districts (10 points)
 ----------------------------

 In the US, our legislature is made up of representatives of individual *districts* (unlike proportional representation systems).
-Your task is to characterize districts in "Red" states vs. districts in "Blue" states.
+Your task is to characterize districts in "Red" Republican states vs. districts in "Blue" Democratic states.

+First, you'll need to extract the Republican share of the vote in a district.
+Then, you will need to compute the parameters of a Gaussian distribution, then compute the probability of an observation given those parameters.

+You will need to implement the following functions:
+* ml_mean
+* ml_variance
+* log_probability
+* republican_share

+After you've done that, the main function will then report for each of Colorado's district whether it looks more like a red state or a blue state.

-Words Presidents Use (15 points)
+Words Presidents Use (20 points)
 -------------------------------

 Each year, the president of the United States is required to make a speech to congress describing the "State of the Union".
 We are going to create a simple *bigram language model* with *add one (Laplace)* smoothing.
 Your task is to characterize Republican vs. Democrat presidents based on their speech.

+To do this, you'll need to implement the following functions:
+* train_seen
+* generate
+* laplace
+* add_train

+WARNING: Writing a unit test for generation is tricky (without creating a testing stub for the random number generator), so make sure you are dillegent in making sure this works correctly.

 Writeup (10 points)
 -----------------------

 Finally, include a brief plain-text file (not PDF, not Word, just a plain ASCII text file) that:
+* Describes your approach
 * Describes whether Colorado's congression districts look more like the congressional districts of states that Obama won or that Romeny won